natsun08/visualized_webserver/README.md

 - Enter "3" for single-threaded mode.
 - Enter "4" for multi-threaded mode.
 - Enter "5" for event-based mode.
 Then choose the desired algorithm based on the menu displayed on the terminal.
+To view the CPU user time and CPU kernel time for the current mode (i.e., single-threaded, multi-threaded, and event-básed), enter "7".